leezhenghui/leezhenghui.github.io/_posts/2018-08-08-tsnode-proxify.md

   }
   ```

-  To create a interceptor which encapsulate an cross-cutting concern solution, you just need to implement a class, which

-  - @Interceptor decorator: declare a class to be registried as interceptor in tsnode-proxify runtime
-  - Extend the **AbastractInterceptor** base class, and implement the methods.

 - Create a component in file **src/helloworld.ts** as below:

   As you see beow, to "declare" a class to be a component managed, we just need to apply a couple of decorators to it, there is no other differences than a normal class definition.

+  - @Component decorator: declare a class to be managed as a component in tsnode-proxify
+  - @QoS decorator: declare a method to be proxify and provide `before` and `after` advises

   ```
   import {